 About Evelyn Sekajipo

-Evelyn Sekajipo’s engagement with world outside the church walls is archetypal of steeple-to-street mindset.
+Evelyn Sekajipo’s engagement with the world outside the church walls evinces the archetypal steeple-to-street mindset.
 Her understanding of the relationship among identity, belonging, and community has produced fruitful Christian engagement at the mission edge.
 Her nuancing of how churches can identify with the marginalized without conforming to the false-identification aspects of culture has allowed African American girls to form new steeples that don’t come with the baggage of hegemony so often associated with Christendom, an abuse that caused a lasting damage to the black identity that remains today.

 What better way to address such issues than to be the true body of Christ, the Christ who comes near.
 That is exactly what Evelyn Sekajipo teaches us by her actions and relationships out from under the shadows of the steeple.